 Community Respite Services

-The respite programs, some of which are funded by the Ontario Ministry of Community and Social Services and the Ministry of Children and Youth Services and others are private.
+There are overnight/out-of-home respite programs available in our community, some of which are funded by the Ontario Ministry of Children, Community and Social Services and others which are private/fee for service.

 Change can be exciting and challenging for lots of people.
 The transition from high school life to life as an adult can be particularly so.
 It is a time for you as the person leaving high school and your family to make important decisions about the future.
 These decisions include making choices about education, employment, volunteering, relationships, community participation and social involvement.